 [T]hat parents in suburban Chicago had taken part in a scam to increase their children’s eligibility for need-based financial aid for college.
 The scam, apparently devised by independent college consultant Lora Georgieva, owner of Destination College in Lincolnshire, Ill., involved parents giving up legal guardianship of their children during the junior or senior year of high school to a friend or family member.
 That allowed the student to claim independent status, meaning that eligibility for financial aid was based only on the student’s earnings rather than the parents’ income and assets.

-Yes, you read that correctly. .
+Yes, you read that correctly.
+Parents gave up legal guardianship of their children for the purpose of qualifying for financial aid for college.
 In Lake County, Ill., alone, there were 38 cases in 2018 where a probate court judge granted transfer of guardianship for a teenager in the junior or senior year of high school.
 Most of those cases involved families living in homes valued at more that $500,000.